 Of course, it is possible to leave the gallerie and sit outside for a coffee on the terraces or beautiful gardens.

-Wandering the maze of Vatican chambers I had on my mind one controversial pope about who I read so many historical novel books: Pope Aleksander VI and his illegitimate son Cesare Borgia (15th century) – politician, and cardinal, whose fight for power was a major inspiration for The Prince by Machiavelli.
+Wandering the maze of Vatican chambers I had on my mind one controversial pope that I read about in so many historical novel books: Pope Aleksander VI and his illegitimate son Cesare Borgia (15th century) – politician, and cardinal, whose fight for power was a major inspiration for The Prince by Machiavelli.
 He was the brother of beautiful Lucrezia Borgia; who has been used by their father for many political marriages in order to expand the Papal states.

 So I bumped into this and my jar fell off: